mperezy/next-app-role-based/README.md

-# Nextjs App role based
+# Nextjs App Role Bbased

 ## Goal

-- There are some cases when in a web app we need to support user roles and based on those show/hide some components and/or, allow or not allow some functionalities.
+- There are some cases when in a web application we need to allow or not some functionalities or actions based on user role permissions.
-- The purpose of this repo is to implement a solution for a web app role based.
+- The purpose of this repo is to implement a solution for this "problem" on a Nextjs App.

 ## Requirements